triplingual/Thesis/making-of/data-cleaning.md

 Info for using ogr2ogr (from GDAL) to [convert shapefiles to GeoJSON](http://vallandingham.me/shapefile_to_geojson.html)

+This [GIS StackExchange question about converting character encodings](https://gis.stackexchange.com/questions/15912/how-to-encode-shapefiles-from-latin1-to-utf-8) can be useful when going from a specific character set to another, including UTF-8.
+I had to do this with some Polish GIS files for the Mary Berg project, as they were in ISO 8859-2.

 ## Make GeoJSON more Readable

 Regexes to use in BBEdit for reducing line count of a geoJSON file that's gone through a [print improver](http://jsonprettyprint.com/) (sometimes called a pretty printer or JSON beautifier, which, ugh).
 My first file ballooned to 40K lines.
 "Easy to read" doesn't mean "easy to scroll".